Chrome vs Edge: Which Offers Better Features and Security?

 - Default HTTPS-Only support

-- Malicious website detection
+- Malicious web page detection

 - Malware detection features